What can I learn from this page?

 We've collected millions of survey responses and we conduct thousands of full company surveys every year.
 But we believe the most important thing you can get from benchmarks is an understanding of what the competitive landscape for people really looks like.
 Although some vendors argue they have hundreds of thousands of people in their benchmarks we frequently find they are from a small number of large companies who surveyed in the last 5 years, or even the same company repeating surveys.
 At Culture Amp we use up-to-date data and we make sure we have a good variety of companies in our industry benchmarks.
 People are looking for great cultures more afield these days and your benchmarks should reflect some of that search.

 We've collected responses from employees around the world.
-In the past year, employees working in over 130 countries have completed a survey on the Culture Amp platform.
 Traditionally, geography-based benchmarks are calculated based on either HRIS location data which is notoriously inaccurate or company headquartered location which in an increasingly globally connected world can be misleading.
 Culture Amp takes a different approach.
 Our region/country benchmarks are calculated based on each respondent's location when the survey was completed.
 This approach means our geography based benchmarks accurately reflect the experience, opinions and work environment of employees working in the selected country/region.
 To ensure that country region data is not unduly weighted toward one company with many employees, scores are calculated at a company level (similar to the industry benchmarks).
 There also must be at least 10 employees from each company responding to be included in the country/region benchmark calculations.

-Tip: Check out our 2021 benchmarks to see which benchmarks we are offering this year.
-We are still releasing - if you have questions, please contact email@example.com
+Tip: Check out our Insights page to see which benchmarks we are offering this year.
+We are still releasing - if you have questions, please contact firstname.lastname@example.org